 Lenders want to ensure that you’ll be able to repay your loan on time.
 Before they approve your loan application, they review several factors to determine your credit risk.
 Here are a few they may consider.

 - Credit scores and reports — Your credit scores and reports help lenders predict how likely you are to repay a debt.

 - Income — Lenders may want to check your income to help determine if you make enough money to repay the loan.

 - Debt-to-income ratio — This ratio compares your monthly debt payments to your gross monthly income.
 Lenders use it to help determine whether you have too much debt to get another loan.
 The lower your debt-to-income ratio, the better.

-The minimum thresholds for loan-eligibility requirements vary from lender to lender.
+The minimum thresholds for loan eligibility vary from lender to lender.
 If you’re not approved by one company, that doesn’t necessarily mean you won’t be able to get a loan with a different company.

-It’s important to work with a lender that has a product to fit your needs.
+It’s important to work with a lender that fits your needs.
 But the details of the loan shouldn’t be the only criteria you use when selecting a lender.
 Here are a few more things you may want to consider.

 - Location — If you like banking in person and want to be able to visit a local branch to speak with someone about your loan, consider choosing a lender with locations near your home or work.

 - Features — If certain features, like being able to access your account online or through a mobile app, are important to you, you may want to select a lender that offers those features.